 About the Program

 New Horizons clients will participate in regular case management, housing planning activities, and income planning in a clean and sober environment for up to 12 months at the Drake Hotel, a converted SRO.
+Participants will be encouraged to build connections and will work together to contribute to the good of the community both inside the Drake and in the neighborhood by helping keep the building clean and by participating in events and activities.

 While in the program, clients will set aside a percentage of their income every month to save for their exit plan.